Stephanie Mills: Career

-1970s - 1980s

-Mills's career took a rise when she portrayed Dorothy in the seven-time Tony Award winning Broadway musical The Wiz, an African-American adaptation of The Wonderful Wizard of Oz.The song "Home" was first performed by Mills in the stage production and would be covered later by Diana Ross for the movie adaptation three years later.
+Mills's career took a rise when she portrayed Dorothy in the seven-time Tony Award winning Broadway musical The Wiz, an African-American adaptation of The Wonderful Wizard of Oz.
+The song "Home" was first performed by Mills in the stage production and was covered later by Diana Ross for the movie adaptation three years later.
 Mills’s commercial success in the music industry remained elusive until 1979, when she signed to the 20th Century Fox Records label.
 There, Mills found her niche in mainly disco music, recording songs such as "Put Your Body In It", "You Can Get Over", and "What Cha Gonna Do with My Lovin'".
 The resulting album, What Cha' Gonna Do with My Lovin', being Mills's first gold record.

 She quickly followed the success with 1980's Sweet Sensation, which featured Mills's hit "Never Knew Love Like This Before".
-The single became a #12 R&B and #6 Pop hit in 1980, as well as reaching #4 in the UK Singles Chart.
+The single became a number 12 R&B and number 6 Pop hit in 1980, as well as reaching number 4 in the UK Singles Chart.
 1981's Stephanie featured a top hit for her and Teddy Pendergrass entitled "Two Hearts".

-Her 1983 album, Merciless, featured her hit cover of Prince's "How Come You Don't Call Me Anymore?", as well as the #3 dance chart hit "Pilot Error", which was her first dance hit in the U.S. In 1984, Mills had her third UK hit with "The Medicine Song" (#29), which also reached #1 on the U.S. dance chart and #8 on the R&B chart.
+Her 1983 album, Merciless, featured her hit cover of Prince's "How Come You Don't Call Me Anymore?", as well as the number 3 dance chart hit "Pilot Error", which was her first dance hit in the U.S. In 1984, Mills had her third UK hit with "The Medicine Song" (number 29), which also reached number 1 on the U.S. dance chart and number 8 on the R&B chart.
 On May 24, 1984, Mills returned to theater to star in a short-lived touring revival of The Wiz.